 The BP Magnus is one of BP’s most recognisable assets on the UKCS and BP have enjoyed a long production life from the field and asset.
 In addition to hydrocarbon production from the field, the Magnus also serves as an origin for the Northern Leg Gas Pipeline (NGLP) with gas exports from other nearby installations feeding into the network for transmission onshore to St Fergus via the Brent’s.

-One of the dead-weight supports of the NLGP riser had failed and, while the line remained operational, the repair of this support was a priority for the various interests associated with the line, including EnQuest who were due to assume ownership of Magnus later that year.
-Any further dead-weight support failures would require the line to be shut down with substantial financial implications for several operators.
+Repairs were required on one of the riser systems.
 A previous attempt to construct traditional scaffolding access at the location had failed due to the length of time to install and the subsequent risk of wave contact rising due to this.

 Following the earlier unsuccessful attempt using traditional scaffolding, Cape plc contracted Span Access Solutions to design, engineers, install and commission a suitable access solution for the repair works.

 The key requirement in this project was the speed of the installation, as the previous attempt to provide access to the repair location failed primarily due to the lengthy installation time of traditional scaffold and the likelihood of high swells in such an exposed location damaging the access.